-- Both written and oral contracts are valid if they include all ti An offer of value in exchange for goods or services has be - An offer of value in exchange for goods or service: The offer was accepted by the other party.
+- Both written and oral contracts are valid if they include all t An offer of value in exchange for goods or services has be - The offer was accepted by the other party. - Each party provides consideration or an item of value consideration, it constitutes a gift, which is not enforted.

-on t.
-Also, refrain from

-During an emergency, it is their job to ask que will provide them with the information that they need wledge any negative information that might have emerge etails on what is being done to remedy the problem or situation ke a bad situation worse.
+.on t.
+Also, refrain from xe a bad situation worse.
+During an emergency, it is their job to ask qu will provide them with the information that they need wledge any negative information that might have emerge etails on what is being done to remedy the problem or situation lop the media as a partner to serve the public.
+Remerrielationship based upon understanding and trust